- Barberio AM, Hosein FS, Quinonez C, McLaren L - "Fluoride exposure and indicators of thyroid

 A TSH level of 2.5 mIU/L is just above the mid-point of the "normal” reference range used by Barberio (0.55 to 4.78 mIU/L).

 In a large study undertaken by Zohreh Kheradpisheh from the Environmental Science and Technology Research Center in Iran, it was found that fluoride water concentrations of 0.3 to 0.5 ppm increased the TSH level by 0.6 mIU/L, compared to an area with 0 to 0.29 ppm fluoride.
-In the Iran study, this resulted in a TSH increase from 2.2 mIU/L to 2.8 mIU/L, thereby placing pregnant women and their offspring at risk (Kheradpisheh et al 2018).
+This resulted in a TSH increase from 2.2 mIU/L to 2.8 mIU/L - above the first-trimester upper limit of 2.5 mIU/L - thereby placing pregnant women and their offspring at risk (Kheradpisheh et al 2018).
 Increases were even more pronounced in people suffering from hypothyroidism, as reported previously by Lin et al. (1991).
-Findings like these should be enough to question all fluoride supplementation programs, and re-assess fluoride toxicity from all sources.

-- * A 0.5 ppm increase of fluoride in water has shown to increase TSH by 0.6 mIU/L (Kheradpisheh et al., 2018).
+- - A 0.5 ppm increase of fluoride in water has been shown to increase TSH by 0.6 mIU/L (Kheradpisheh et al., 2018).

-* In iodine-deficiency areas, a 0.5 ppm increase of fluoride in the water supply can raise the TSH level considerably higher (Lin FF et al, 1991; 1992).
+- In areas of iodine-deficiency or under hypothyroid conditions, a 0.5 ppm increase of fluoride in the water supply can raise the TSH level manyfold (Lin FF et al, 1991; 1992; Kheradpisheh et al., 2018).

 Absurd is the word.